Are you planning to install WordPress on the DigitalOcean droplet to get tremendous performance at a low cost?

 Next up, enter the username and hit enter, then enter the password and hit enter as shown below.
 These will be the WordPress admin credentials.

-When you type your password, it will not be visible on the screen for additional protection.
+When you type your password, it will not be visible on the screen for added protection.
 So write it carefully.

 After that type in the title of your website and press enter.